2014 Network for Action Leadership Institute

 - Youth Education and Child Welfare Partnerships (CWED)

-FRIENDS National Resource Center for Community-Based Child Abuse Prevention (CBCAP) is a service of the U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau and a member of the T/TA Network.
+FRIENDS National Center for Community-Based Child Abuse Prevention (CBCAP) is a service of the U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau.

 FRIENDS is a division of the Chapel Hill Training-Outreach Project, Inc.